variabletribe/VC-BooksDiscuss/readme.md

 These are not triggered by a `/command` — they fire on their own:

+- **New member join** — a rules-of-conduct welcome, sent to every new member (regardless of whether captcha is on), auto-deleted after 3 minutes.
+- **VC join** — when the Telethon assistant sees someone join the live call, it posts a short "grab a seat, unmute whenever you want to share" welcome in the group's text chat.
 - **VC ended** (up to 4 messages, in order): call summary → present attendance → new badges (if any) → AI recap (if `GROQ_API_KEY` is set).
 - **Monthly report** — 1st of the month, `MONTHLY_REPORT_HOUR_UTC`, to every group with